Moving to Raleigh, NC — A Guide To Life, Work And Play In The City Of Oaks

 Raleigh constantly ranks high as a great place to live, boasting affordability, a great community, access to higher education and an enviable entertainment scene.
 Therefore, it’s no wonder The City of Oaks is a place where people move to.

-Moving to Raleigh from NYC
+Moving to Raleigh, NC, from NYC

 If you’re leaving behind NYC for Raleigh, you’re in for a treat: You can still enjoy the perks of a big city as Raleigh is big on sports and entertainment, but you get to spend a smaller portion of your paycheck on living costs.
 Additionally, living in Raleigh means having access to a place with a great sense of community stemming from the famous Southern hospitality.

-Moving to Raleigh from Chicago
+Moving to Raleigh, NC, from Chicago

 Chicago is another city that sees significant inbound and outbound migration, with many people leaving Windy City for Raleigh.
 While Chicago offers many opportunities, Raleigh is able to rival it in terms of job opportunities in tech or research.
 Besides, living here means waving goodbye to the harsh Midwestern winters Chicago is famous for.